 Pronunciation of 'Fabaceae'

-The word 'Fabaceae' refers to a family of flowering plants commonly known as the legume, pea, or bean family.
-It is pronounced as 'fəˈbeɪ.si.i' in English (en-US).
+The word 'Fabaceae' is pronounced as /fəˈbeɪ.si.iː/ in English.
+It refers to a family of flowering plants commonly known as the legume, pea, or bean family.

-The term 'Fabaceae' originates from Latin, derived from 'Faba,' meaning 'bean.'
-It is used in botanical nomenclature.
+The word 'Fabaceae' originates from the Latin word 'Faba,' meaning 'bean,' and the suffix '-aceae,' which is commonly used to denote plant families in botanical nomenclature.

 Pronunciation Details